Nebula714/Movie-Theatre-website/README.md

-# django_project
+# Movie Theatre Website
 ####Description
-The movie theatre website is designed to display the movies.
+The movie theatre website is designed to display movie menu and movie detail information, and provide booking service.
 #### Framework
 The backend framework of the project is Django.
-The frontend framework is Bootstrap, which providing a set of pre-designed HTML, CSS, and JavaScript components.
+The frontend framework is Bootstrap, which provides a set of pre-designed HTML, CSS, and JavaScript components.
+The database is sqlite.
 #### Website display
-The following is the of the website.
+The following is some pages of the website.
 ######Introduction page
 ![](./templates/image/aboutus.jpg)
 ######Movie Menu